Elias Díaz Player Props: Rockies vs. Giants

-Elias Diaz -- with a slugging percentage of .182 in his past 10 games (including zero homers) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Ryan Walker on the mound, on July 8 at 4:05 PM ET.
+On Sunday, Elias Diaz (hitting .188 in his past 10 games) and the Colorado Rockies face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+He had a hitless showing in his previous game (0-for-1) against the Giants.

 Elias Díaz Game Info & Props vs. the Giants